JiyadRehman/Player-Wage-Analysis/README.md

 This is a group project for a graduate course.
 The name of the members is shared in the final report.

+The data was taken from Kaggle and the path of it is shared in the project report.

 The objective of this project is to develop a machine learning model that would precisely predict the wage of soccer players.
 This can help the soccer clubs and managers to bid accordingly.